monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-3.md

 ## Task 5 - Processes 101
 ### Viewing Processes
-We can use `ps` command to get a list of the running processes and some additional information such as their status code, session that is running it, usage time of the CPU it is using, and the name of the actual program or command that is being executed.
+We can use `ps` command to get a list of the running processes and some additional information such as their status code, session that is running them, CPU usage time, and the name of the actual program or command that is being executed.
 The `ps aux` is used to see the processes run by other users and those that don't run from a session.
 Another useful command is the `top` command that gives you real-time statistics about the processes running on your system instead of a one-time view.
 These statistics refresh every 10 seconds, also refresh when you use the arrow keys to browse the various rows.
 ### Managing Processes
-To kill a process simply use the `kill` command followed by Process ID `kill 765`.
+To kill a process simply use the `kill` command followed by process ID `kill 765`.
 Below are some of the signals that we can send to a process when it is killed:
 - SIGTERM-Kill the process, but allow it to do some cleanup tasks
 - SIGKILL-Kill the process, but does not allow it to do any cleanup tasks